WHAT ARE THE DIFFERENT TYPES OF SUPPORT AVAILABLE FOR CHILDREN WITH SEND AT BURTON ROAD PRIMARY SCHOOL?

 Extra specialist support from a professional outside the school.

-- Your child will have been identified by the class teacher/Senco (or you will have raised your worries) as needing more specialist input instead of or in addition to quality first teaching and intervention groups.
+- Your child will have been identified by the class teacher/SENDCo (or you will have raised your worries) as needing more specialist input instead of or in addition to quality first teaching and intervention groups.

 - You will be asked to come to a meeting to discuss your child’s progress and help plan possible ways forward.

-- You may be asked to give your permission (generally written consent) for the school to refer your child to a specialist professional e.g. Integrated Inclusion Services, Educational Psychology Services or Health Care Professionals.
+- You may be asked to give your permission (generally written consent) for the school to refer your child to a specialist professional e.g. Inclusion Services, Educational Psychology Services or Health Care Professionals.
 This will help the school and yourself understand your child’s particular needs better and be able to support them better in school.

 - The specialist professional will work with your child to understand their needs and make recommendations, which may include making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to improve support for them.

 - The school may suggest that your child needs some agreed individual support in school.
 They will tell you how the support will be used and what strategies will be put in place.
 This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups.